AnuarHarb/credit-connection/README.md

 # \<credit-connection\>

-Connection for the credit ui component and the backend logic.
+Connection for the credit ui component and the backend API.

 ## Install the Polymer-CLI